nfrastack/container-nginx-php-fpm/README.md

 Each pool will be configured in `/etc/php.../pools.d/<poolname>.conf` inside the container.

+If no pool is defined then a default `www` pool will be created with the following default settings

 Default pool settings:

 | Variable                                      | Description                        | Default                             |
 | --------------------------------------------- | ---------------------------------- | ----------------------------------- |
 | `PHPFPM_POOL_DEFAULT_LISTEN_UNIX_GROUP`       | Default UNIX group for pool        | `${NGINX_GROUP}`                    |